 As no long-term studies have investigated this, it’s unclear whether this would lead to health problems.
 It’s likely those following a carnivore diet should consider vitamin C supplements.

 While fibre is not an essential nutrient for survival, it’s widely considered beneficial for our health to support the function of our gastrointestinal (GI) tract and the diversity of our gut microbiota (bacteria).

 What impact would a diet without fibre have on our gut?

-Studies have shown that in individuals with conditions such as IBS, IBS-like symptoms, or SIBO (small intestinal bacterial overgrowth), removing fibre from the diet can relieve symptoms in the short term.
+Studies have shown that in individuals with conditions such as IBS, IBS-like symptoms, or SIBO (small intestinal bacterial overgrowth), removing fibre from the diet can relieve symptoms in the short term and improve bowel movements.

 A small trial on six patients living with SIBO showed that five of the six patients tested negative for SIBO after four weeks on a carnivore diet.
 Research has also shown that reduced fibre intake can improve symptoms of constipation, bloating, and flatulence in the short term.

 In contrast, a review found that 77% of individuals treated with more fibre found relief in these symptoms.
 It’s been suggested that while reducing or removing fibre can provide short-term relief from symptoms, it may not necessarily treat the underlying causes of those conditions.